 The NHS organization that supplies the NHS with all its needs and also handles the renewal of European Health Insurance Cards, among other things.

-Scottish hospital radio stations, individual charities all, have their own websites.
+Radio DHH at www.radiodgh.com.
+Hospital radio stations, individual charities, have their own websites.
 The vast majority are members of the UK-wide Hospital Broadcasting Association, a body which speaks for and supports the individual stations but with no control over them.
 If you become an inpatient at a local hospital within a day or two after you are admitted to your ward you may be visited by a member of its radio station You will be told about the programming on offer and asked if you'd like a classical or non-classical music request on the nightly request show.
 Requests played can range from Country and Western to Oldies and Goldies, classical and much in between.
 The station will gladly play classical requests although in general if the piece is more that 7 or 8 minutes long they will play an excerpt.
 They play full pieces on their dedicated classical music shows.
 Here's a sample of such a request, a 1960s pop song, by Pat Boone.
 See http://www.youtube.com/watch?v=30jJlIZRJ1c.
 Another is Casta Diva by Bellini sung by Nana Mouskouri at http://www.youtube.com/watch?v=2p5T8U2qGF4.
 Or her gorgeous Qual Cor Tradisti at http://www.youtube.com/watch?v=1BQxcaYp8Jk.
 Or listen to Lehar's Volga Lied at http://www.youtube.com/watch?v=-fAQNX66pe4.
 Classical requests no longer than 6 minutes may be played.

-To make a hospital radio request for someone - friend or family - at PRI on a certain day, send your request to the station.
+To make a hospital radio request for someone - friend or family - on a certain day, send your request to the station.
 Requests are usually played at night, sometimes at a specific time or near it, between 8 pm (2000 hours) and 10 pm (2200 hours).

 See (a) www.quit.org.uk or NHS Smoke Free at http://smokefree.nhs.uk.